 Why Is Self-Discipline Necessary for Self-Love?

-- The word ‘discipline’ has a bad rep – but it shouldn’t!
+- The word ‘discipline’ has a bad rep – But it shouldn’t!
 Don’t confuse self-discipline with self-punishment, or holding yourself to ridiculously high standards so that you set yourself up to fail.
-This article explores how you can make this mindset shift when it comes to self-discipline.

-- Long-term fulfilment IS self-discipline – you have to focus on the bigger picture, and check your short-term impulses, in order to achieve lasting fulfilment in life.
+- Long-term fulfilment IS self-discipline – You have to focus on the bigger picture, and check your short-term impulses, in order to achieve lasting fulfilment in life.
 For me, it’s about being in alignment with my core values.
-For example, there are times when I really want to eat cheese.
-When I get Dominos, I’m drooling over other people’s pizzas, because let’s face it… vegan cheese has a long way to go!
+For example, as a vegan, there are times when I really want to eat cheese.
 But does this mean I give in at the first sign of temptation?
 No!
 Because I know that being vegan matters more to my self-concept than the immediate gratification of my tastebuds.

 9 Habits to Practice Self-Discipline on a Daily Basis